jfrog/documentation/jfrog-applications/jfrog-applications/frogbot/get-started/frogbot-configuration.md

       # Frogbot displays all existing vulnerabilities, including the ones that were not added by the pull request
       # includeAllVulnerabilities: true

+      # [Default: false]
+      # Keep old comments that were added by previous Frogbot scans on the pull request.
+      # keepPreviousComments: true

       # [Default: true]
       # Frogbot does not fail the task if security issues are found and this parameter is set to false
       # failOnSecurityIssues: false